Keepnet Labs Logo

 Examples of Phishing Scams

-Here are some phishing examples:
+Here are some phishing examples below:

 2. Tax phishing emails: These may claim to be from the IRS or a tax software company and typically appear during tax season.
 They usually request personal and financial information.